Fusion86/UU-INFOFP-Game/README.md

 - Name: EnemyCollision
 - Behavior: Only enemies collide with this object.

+#### Damage Object

+- Name: Damage
+- Behavior: The player will get a set amount of damage each tick when they touch this object.

 #### Death Object

 - Name: Death
-- Behavior: The player and enemies will die when they touch this object.
-Not yet implemented.
+- Behavior: The player will die when they touch this object.

 #### Enemy Spawner Object

 - Name: EnemySpawner
 - Properties:
   - Type: Enemy type.
 Possible values: `Crab`.
 Not yet implemented.
+  - Chance: Number "0" to "100" (as a string) how likely it is an enemy will spawn.
+An enemy will spawn at least once regardless of this value.
-- Behavior: Will spawn an enemy once (or infinitely idk yet).
+- Behavior: Will spawn an enemy once at the level start, and based on chance every second.

 ## Credits